SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 # Heartbeat Hotel

 My eyes scroll across the last few lines of the book I'm reading.
 I close the book and write down my last thought on the text as a whole.
-It was interesting, I'll probably reread it sometime next week.
+It was interesting, and I'll probably reread it sometime next week.

 As I close the book and my notes I yawn, reminding me of how late it is.
 Looking up at the clock, I realize it's the next day already.

 *I'm late to see Pinkie.*

-I failed to think of my best friend and lover, sending me into a panic.
+I failed to think of my best friend and lover, and that sends me into a panic.
 I'm supposed to sleep over at her place tonight.
 Thinking fast, I blow out the candle before checking over everything to make sure nothing was left out of place.

 I'm about to light my horn and teleport when I remember that teleportation makes a noise, one that is quite loud.
 Thinking of Pinkie, I decide to just gallop.